KRRUg/KLMS/README.md

 * PHP PostgreSQL module
 * Node.js
 * Yarn (see https://yarnpkg.com/getting-started/install/)

+KLMS is tested and running in Production with the following Versions:
+* PHP 7.4
+* PostgreSQL 12
+* Node.js 16 LTS
+* Yarn 1
+* Composer 2

 ### Database setup
 Login as the PostgreSQL admin user (usually `postgres`) and create a user